cityjson/specs/docs/specs.rst

 ----------------

 CityJSON defines the following 3D geometric primitives, ie all of them are embedded in 3D space and thus have coordinates *(x, y, z)* for their vertices.
-The indexing mechanism of the format `Wavefront OBJ <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_ is reused, ie a geometry does not store the locations of its vertices, but points to a vertex in a list (in the CityJSON member object "vertices").
+The indexing mechanism of the format `Wavefront OBJ <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_ is reused, ie a geometry does not store the locations of its vertices, but points to a vertex in a list (in the CityJSON member object ``"vertices"``).

 As is the case in CityGML, only linear and planar primitives are allowed (no curves or parametric surfaces for instance).

 A Geometry object is a JSON object for which the type member’s value is one of the following:

-#.
-MultiPoint
+#. ``"MultiPoint"``
-#.
-MultiLineString
+#. ``"MultiLineString"``
-#.
-MultiSurface
+#. ``"MultiSurface"``
-#.
-CompositeSurface
+#. ``"CompositeSurface"``
-#.
-Solid
+#. ``"Solid"``
-#.
-MultiSolid
+#. ``"MultiSolid"``
-#.
-CompositeSolid
+#. ``"CompositeSolid"``

 A Geometry object:

-  - must have one member with the name "lod", whose value is a number identifying the level-of-detail (LoD) of the geometry.
+  - must have one member with the name ``"lod"``, whose value is a number identifying the level-of-detail (LoD) of the geometry.
 This can be either an integer (following the CityGML standards), or a number following the `improved LoDs by TU Delft <https://www.citygml.org/ongoingdev/tudelft-lods/>`_
-  - must have one member with the name "boundaries", whose value is a hierarchy of arrays (the depth depends on the Geometry object) with integers.
-An integer refers to the index in the "vertices" array of the CityJSON object, and it is 0-based (ie the first element in the array has the index "0", the second one "1").
+  - must have one member with the name ``"boundaries"``, whose value is a hierarchy of arrays (the depth depends on the Geometry object) with integers.
+An integer refers to the index in the ``"vertices"`` array of the CityJSON object, and it is 0-based (ie the first element in the array has the index "0", the second one "1").
-  - may have one member "semantics", whose value is a hierarchy of nested arrays (the depth depends on the Geometry object).
+  - may have one member ``"semantics"``, whose value is a hierarchy of nested arrays (the depth depends on the Geometry object).
 The value of each entry is a string, and the values allowed are depended on the CityObject (see below).
-  - may have one member "material", whose value is a hierarchy of nested arrays (the depth depends on the Geometry object).
+  - may have one member ``"material"``, whose value is a hierarchy of nested arrays (the depth depends on the Geometry object).
 The value of each entry is an integer referring to the material used (see below).
-  - may have one member "texture", whose value is a hierarchy of nested arrays (the depth depends on the Geometry object).
+  - may have one member ``"texture"``, whose value is a hierarchy of nested arrays (the depth depends on the Geometry object).
 The value of each entry is explained below.

 .. note::

   There is **no** Geometry Object for MultiGeometry.
-  Instead, for the "geometry" member of a CityObject, the different geometries may be enumerated in the array (all with the same value for the member "lod").
+  Instead, for the ``"geometry"`` member of a CityObject, the different geometries may be enumerated in the array (all with the same value for the member ``"lod"``).

 The coordinates of the vertices
 *******************************

-A CityJSON must have one member named "vertices", whose value is an array of coordinates of each vertex of the city model.
+A CityJSON must have one member named ``"vertices"``, whose value is an array of coordinates of each vertex of the city model.
 Their position in this array (0-based) is used to represent the Geometric Objects.

   - the array of vertices may be empty.